magynhard/rails_service_tasks/README.md

 ```
 rake start
 rake stop
-rake restart # stop and start with one command
+rake restart # stop and start in one command
 rake status
 ```